In this issue I have elected to discuss

 very high viscosity top fuel version is available.

-SGO - Synthetic Gear Oil GL-6: These high
+SGO - Synthetic Gear Oil GL-6:

 performance gear oils are available to